ECEntrics/Concordia/docker/README.md

 | test | Runs contract tests | Compiles contracts and runs tests using blockchain defined by env vars |
 | runtime | Migrates contracts | Compiles contracts and migrates to the blockchain defined by env vars.
 Does **not** run tests |

-The image makes use of the environment variables described bellow.
+The image makes use of the environment variables described below.

 | Environment variable | Default value | Usage |
 | --- | --- | --- |